ecdye/macSubtitleOCR/README.md

 ### Building

 > [!IMPORTANT]
-> This project requires Xcode 16 to work properly due to breaking changes in the project format.
+> This project requires at least Xcode 16 to work properly due to breaking changes, made by Apple, to the Xcode project format.

 To get started with macSup2Srt, clone the repository and then build the project with Xcode.